Modelling the impacts of future hydrogen emissions

 Project summary description:

-The overall goal of the project is to understand the specific global and regional impacts of a shift to a hydrogen economy over the coming decades.
+The overall goal of the project was to understand the specific global and regional impacts of a shift to a hydrogen economy over the coming decades.

 Global impacts on atmospheric composition (oxidative capacity), methane lifetime, impact on stratospheric water vapour and stratospheric ozone (and ozone layer recovery), and global temperature / climate (e.g. avoided warming) are being investigated for a range of hydrogen uptake scenarios spanning the coming decades.

-Future emission scenarios for use in the modelling systems are being developed by Climate Resource Pty Ltd and will span the period from present day to 2100, and a range of low- to high-uptake scenarios.
+Future emission scenarios for use in the modelling systems were developed by Climate Resource Pty Ltd and span the period from present day to 2100, and a range of low- to high-uptake scenarios.

-The modelling activities will be crucially underpinned by continuing high-precision in situ monitoring of hydrogen at both Cape Grim (NW Tasmania) and Aspendale (Melbourne, Vic).
-An additional hydrogen monitoring capability is being developed at Clayton (Melbourne, Vic).
+The modelling activities are underpinned by continuing high precision in situ monitoring of hydrogen at both Cape Grim (NW Tasmania) and Aspendale (Melbourne, Vic).
+An additional hydrogen monitoring capability has been deployed at Clayton (Melbourne, Vic).
 CSIRO also has an ongoing long-term (30 years) global background hydrogen record from flask measurements.

 Related publications and key links: